-I’ve been teaching middle school for 12 years.
-I’ve been in an urban school in which 99 percent of students receive free lunch for nine of those years.
+I’ve been teaching middle school for more than a decade.
+I’ve been in an urban school in which 99 percent of students receive free lunch for most of my career.
 And I’ve tried a lot of classroom management strategies with varying degrees of success.

 I’ve tried policing the small stuff so I wouldn’t have to deal with the big stuff.
 I’ve tried establishing classroom procedures and sticking to them, but I can never remember if two fingers raised means a student needs to use the restroom or has a question.
 I set up a positive reward system and gained five pounds from fun-size Hershey bars.